openstack-archive/fuel-plugin-openstack-telemetry/docs/source/configure.rst

    .. image:: images/advanced_settings.png
       :width: 450pt

-   If selected, configure Elasticsearch that stores Ceilometer events and
+   Once selected, configure the Elasticsearch cluster that stores Ceilometer events and resources:
-   resources:

    * Select :guilabel:`Use local Elasticsearch` if you have deployed the Elasticsearch-Kibana plugin.
-   * Otherwise, select :guilabel:`Use External Elasticsearch` and define the IP and port for the Elasticsearch you want to use.
+   * Otherwise, select :guilabel:`Use External Elasticsearch` and define the IP or DNS name and port for the Elasticsearch cluster you want to use.

 #.
 Configure InfluxDB: